pathiik/stem-attendance-system/frontend/scanner-app/README.md

 - **On Android:** Scan the QR code using the Expo Go app.
 - **On iOS:** Use the Camera app to scan the QR code.

+## 🚀 Key Features

+- **QR Code Scanning:** Scan student QR codes to mark attendance.

+- **Dynamic Greetings:** Displays greetings in multiple languages (e.g., Hi, Hola, Bonjour) with time-based messages.

+- **Real-Time Updates:** Syncs attendance data with Firebase Firestore.

+- **Responsive UI:** Built with Tailwind CSS for consistent styling across devices.

+- **Easy Navigation:** Seamless navigation between screens using React Navigation.

+## 📝 Notes

+- Ensure the device has a working camera for QR code scanning.
+- Firebase configuration is required for database functionality.
+- The app is optimized for both Android and iOS platforms.